novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 from various external sources, it provides fallbacks for dynamic properties and can be used in Android projects to map build properties to `buildConfigField` and `resValue`.

-For most features examples can be also found on our [github repo](https://github.com/novoda/gradle-build-properties-plugin/tree/master/sample).
+Examples for most features can also be found on our [github repo](https://github.com/novoda/gradle-build-properties-plugin/tree/master/sample).

 ## Table of contents
  * [Read properties from different sources](#reading-properties-from-different-sources)